feincms/django-tree-queries/README.rst

 MariaDB (10.2.2 or higher) and MySQL (8.0 or higher, if running without ``ONLY_FULL_GROUP_BY``).

-Supports Django 1.11 or better, Python 2.7 and 3.4 or better.
-See the Travis CI build for more details.
+Supports Django 2.2 or better, Python 3.6 or better.
+See the GitHub actions build for more details.

 Features and limitations